Russo brothers: Marvel Cinematic Universe

 Their success with Arrested Development and Community put the Russo brothers on the radar of Marvel Studios president Kevin Feige, who brought them into the Marvel Cinematic Universe.
 In 2014, the Russo brothers directed their first film for Marvel Studios, the action espionage thriller Captain America: The Winter Soldier starring Chris Evans as Captain America.
 The brothers were in the running against nine other directors to helm the film, which was the sequel to Captain America: The First Avenger (2011), directed by Joe Johnston.

 In an interview with The Hollywood Reporter, Joe Russo explained that they were given the script and "fell in love" with the movie, creating storyboards, rewriting scenes, and presenting an animatic to Marvel to get the job.
 The brothers noted The French Connection, Black Friday, Three Days of the Condor and All the President's Men as their influences in tone and style.
 The movie was a box office success and received critical acclaim, with Owen Gleiberman of Entertainment Weekly praising its tackling of serious subject matter and comparing it favorably to The Dark Knight (2008).
 The film was a financial success earning $714 million worldwide.

+Joe Russo (center) with Chris Hemsworth (left) and Tom Hiddleston (right) in 2017.

 The Russo brothers returned to the MCU with Captain America: Civil War (2016), the success of which got them hired on their highest profile projects to date: Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 Infinity War would become the first superhero movie to gross over $2 billion at the box office.
 Endgame was the second superhero movie to surpass that same target, earning $2.799 billion in global box office.
 After breaking numerous box office records, the Russo brothers joined James Cameron as the only directors to make two films that each earned over $2 billion.